 Sealy didn’t run a national ad campaign from 1998 until 2008, according to a regulatory filing.
 The company puts $120 million to $150 million a year into cooperative advertising, contributing to mattress retailers’ local ad purchases.
 Those stores typically promote their sales more than the virtues of Sealy products.

 Tempur-Pedic has been joined by other non-coil manufacturers to chip away at Sealy.
 The high-end mattress market sputtered when the U.S. fell into recession in December 2007, before resuming robust growth in the past two years.

-Sealy, which derives about half its sales from mid-priced mattresses (ZZ) that retail for $599 to $999, still awaits a resurgence.
+Sealy, which derives about half its sales from mid-priced mattresses (ZZ:US) that retail for $599 to $999, still awaits a resurgence.
 Its earnings before interest, taxes, depreciation and amortization declined 31 percent last year, to $107.8 million.

 “The mid-priced category has been hurt by consumers refraining from replacing mattresses,” said Norris, the chairman.